l2ktech/AmazingHand/README.md

 [AmazingHand_Overview](/docs/AmazingHand_Overview.pdf)

 ![Hand Overview](assets/Hand_Overview.jpg)
-Each finger is driven by parallel mechanism.
+Each finger is driven by a parallel mechanism.
-That means 2x small Feetech SCS0009 servos are used to move each finger in flexion / extension & Abduction / Adduction
+That means 2x small Feetech SCS0009 servos are used to move each finger in flexion/extension and abduction/adduction

 ![Finger Overview](assets/Finger_Overview.jpg)

-2 ways of control are available :
+Two control methods are available:
-- Use a Serial bus driver (waveshare i.e.) + Python script
+- Use a serial bus driver (Waveshare i.e.) + Python script
-- Use an Arduino + feetech TTL Linker
+- Use an Arduino + Feetech TTL Linker

-Detailed explaination are available for both ways and Basic demo software is available also.
+Detailed explanations are available for both ways, and basic demo software is also available.
 Up to you !